Scattering using real-time path integrals: Computational considerations

-Figures 24 and 25 compare the smeared half-shell transition matrix elements (using the direct Fourier transform method - dash-dot curves) to sharp momentum half-shell transition matrix elements computed by numerically solving the Lippmann-Schwinger equation (dashed curves) using the method in \cite{Rubtsova}.
-The Lippmann-Schwinger calculations are represented by the dashed curve while the path integral calculations are represented by the dotted curve.
-As with the other calculation, errors are a few percent at the on shell point.
+Figure 14 compares the real and imaginary parts of the smeared half-shell transition matrix elements (using the direct Fourier transform method (dotted curves) to sharp momentum half-shell transition matrix elements computed by numerically solving the Lippmann-Schwinger equation (dashed curves).
+As with the other calculation, errors are a few percent at the on-shell point.
 The comparison is between a sharp-momentum matrix element and a matrix element where the initial state is smeared with a narrow wave packet, so there will be some residual difference due to the smearing.
-The curves in fig 20. suggest that this effect is a few percent.
+The relative error for the real and imaginary parts are illustrated in figure 15.
+While the relative errors can be large, they are a few percent near the on shell point, $p=5.0$.
 All of the errors can be reduced by increasing the number of time steps and intervals.

+In this one-dimensional problem there are two on-shell transition matrix elements corresponding to the transmitted wave and reflected wave.
+The calculations exhibited in the series of figures above are only for the transmitted wave.
+The on-shell matrix element for the reflected wave can be evaluated by changing the sign of the final momentum either in the Fourier transform on in the Gaussian approximation to the delta function.
+At this energy the transition matrix elements for the reflected wave are about five orders of magnitude smaller that those of the transmitted wave and are not reliable.

+Phase shifts, transmission and reflection coefficients can be computed from the transition matrix elements.
+The results for $\Delta t=0.025$, $\delta_x= 0.003$ between $-15.0$ and $15.0$, $\Delta p =0.25$ are shown below.
+For the Fourier Transform method the transition matrix elements are